Mark 8

 The Feeding of the Four Thousand

-1In those days, of the crowd again being great and not having what they might eat, having summoned the disciples, He says to them, 2“I am moved with compassion upon the crowd, because they continue with Me three days already, and have nothing that they might eat.
-3And if I shall send them away hungry to their homes, they will faint on the way.
-For some of them are come from afar.”
+1In those days, the crowd again being great and not having what they might eat, having summoned the disciples, He says to them, 2“I have compassion toward the crowd, because already three days they continue with Me and have nothing that they might eat.
+3And if I shall dismiss them hungry to their house, they will faint on the way.
+And some of them have come from afar.”

-4And His disciples answered Him, “From where will anyone be able to satisfy these with bread, here in this desolate place?”
+4And His disciples answered Him, “From where will anyone be able to satisfy these with loaves here in a wilderness?”

 And they said, “Seven.”

-6And He directs the crowd to recline on the ground.
-And having taken the seven loaves, having given thanks, He broke them and kept giving them to His disciples, that they might set before them.
-And they set it before the crowd.
+6And He commands the crowd to recline on the ground.
+And having taken the seven loaves, having given thanks, He broke them and was giving them to His disciples to set before them.
+And they set them before the crowd.
 7And they had a few small fish.
-And having blessed them, He ordered these also to be set before them.
+And having blessed them, He said to set before them these also.

 The Demand for a Sign